gumaerc-testorg/res.6-009-january-iap-2012/content/pages/datasets-and-code.md

 {{< tdclose >}}
 {{< tdopen >}}
 In the public domain, from the Federal Energy Regulatory Commission.
-The history of the Enron dataset [is described here](http://www.cs.cmu.edu/~enron/).
+The history of the Enron dataset {{% resource_link "f60fdacc-cbb8-433d-a9e9-94f6997c2821" "is described here" %}}.
 {{< tdclose >}}

 {{< trclose >}}